 - Graduated Payment Mortgage (GPM): Lower monthly payments for a few years (typically five years), then a gradual increase and a leveling-off to a larger payment for the remaining term.
 This effectively delays a portion of the interest and adds it back to the principal balance.

 - Adjustable Rate Mortgage (ARM): Issued at a lower-than-market interest rate and adjusted later in the life of the loan (based on market values plus a fixed margin).
-The upsides are similar to a GPM, but they are less predictable in later years.
+The upsides of an ARM loan are similar to a GPM, but they are less predictable in later years.

 - Growing Equity Mortgage (GEM): Sets up a gradual increase in payments with all the increase applied to the principal.
 This greatly reduces the overall interest paid and can cut the payoff time of the loan in half.
 GEMs can be arranged to adjust to a typical index like an ARM, or as a fixed rate similar to a GPM.

-Certain specialty loans are available, such as Adaptive Housing Grants for specific disabilities and Native American Direct Loans.
+Certain specialty loans are available, such as Special Housing Adaptation (SHA) Grants for specific disabilities and Native American Direct Loans.
 Check the VA website for current options.

 Lenders will make evaluations as they normally do, but will take VA backing into account.
 For VA loans, a score as low as 620 will generally qualify for a loan (compared to mid 700s for non-VA loans).
 Lower scores will require explanation, but may still qualify.